charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Tracking and allocating bulk quantifies of food gave rise to writing and politics.
 Wars between professional armies demanded new weapons and armor.
 Close proximity to livestock was a vector for new diseases.
-Spain's technological advantages over the Incas come as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).
+Pizarro's technological advantage over Atahualpa comes as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).

 This brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?

+Let's start with geography.
+Eurasia is the largest continent by far.
+It's also the most temperate, which is good for wild grasses and legumes.
+The other continents are smaller, and their temperate regions are divided by deserts and rainforests.
+As a result, Eurasia has the best selection of wild plant species suitable for domestication as staple crops.

-1. Native plants in Eurasia were better suited to food production than those found elsewhere.
-Wheat is high in protein and easy to domesticate[^6].
-Millet (a grain native to Africa) is far less productive.
+Wheat, native to the Fertile Crescent, is high in protein and easy to domesticate[^6].
+Millet (a staple grain in Africa) produces far fewer calories for the same amount of effort.
 Corn required such extensive domestication that it barely resembles its wild ancestor.
-Furthermore, it is very unlikely that early humans overlooked better candidates for domestication.
-Archeological evidence suggests humans were deeply familiar with nearby native plants.
-It also bears noting that modern efforts have domesticated many new fruits and vegetables (such as strawberries) but no new staple crops.

-Eurasia is the largest continent by far.
-It's also the most temperate, which is good for staple crops.
-It should come as no surprise that humans in Eurasia had the best options
+The author further argues (per archeological evidence) that hunter-gatherers were deeply familiar with nearby native plants.
+It's very unlikely that early humans in the Americas overlooked a better wild grass than corn.

+[^6]: Wild wheat stalks shatter when ripe, dropping the kernels on the ground.
+A single mutation kept the stalks in tact.
+Harvesting the whole stalk was much easier, so the mutated wheat was more likely to be harvested (and spread).

+Eurasia also had the best native animals for livestock.
+There are about 150 species of large plant-eating mammal on the planet.
+The vast majority of them are mean (zebra), panicky (antelope), territorial (deer), slow to mature (elephant), or reluctant to breed in captivity (vicuña[^5]).
+Only about a dozen species are well-suited to domestication, and almost all of them (camels, cows, donkeys, goats, horses, pigs, sheep, and water buffalo) are native to Eurasia.
+Llamas and alpacas, native to the Americas, aren't strong enough to pull a plow.
+Dogs were domesticated by early humans worldwide, but only protein-starved societies ever resorted to eating them.

+[^5]: When this book was written, it was believed that llamas and alpacas were domesticated from the same species.
+More recent analysis suggests instead that the alpaca is descended from the vicuña.